Key Country Facts

 When under Portuguese colonial rule it was named Portuguese Guinea.
 This is why today the national language of the country is Portuguese even after gaining independence from the Portuguese

-Today I am in Guinea-Bissau.
 The capital of Guinea Bissau is Bissau.
-There are approximately 1,759,159 people living here.
+There are approximately 1.9 million people living here.
 The official language is French, and Crioula is the most widely spoken language.
 The majority of the population practices Islam.
 The time zone is 4 hours ahead of EST. Major exports include fish, shrimp, cashews, peanuts, palm kernels, raw and sawn lumber.

 Guinea Bissau is home to numerous scenic national parks and islands.
 Some of which to see is Orango Islands National Park and Lagoas Cufada Natural Park.
 Also of interest is Bijagos Islands is an archipelago of twenty tropical islands from which one can see hippos, turtles, and other tropical animals and vegetation.